OldBoyCoder/ePerPartsListGenerator/README.md

 In the current release of this project I read the data from the Access database directly as this reduces the steps a user needs to go through to use this code.

+## Understanding the ePer hierarchy

+Across the two releases I have examined the following hierarchy is evident when looking at the data

+The `MAKES` table lists all the car makes covered by the database.
+Using column `MK_COD` from this table allows one to find:

+The `CATALOGUES` table lists all the catalogues of parts in the database.
+Column `CAT_COD` can then be used to find:

+The `GROUPS` table which lists the major grouping of parts in the database.
+The groups are identified by a three digit number which can be seen in ePer as the the column `GRP_COD`

+A `SUBGROUPS_DSC` table which lists the sub-groups for a group.
+The subgroup is identified by the column `SGRP_COD` from where you can get to the drawings for the sub group

+The `DRAWINGS` table has a compound key of `CAT_COD`, `GRP_COD`, `SGRP_COD`, `SGS_COD` and `DRW_NUM`.  `SGS_COD` is a
+further breakdown of subgroup, it is typically used for when a drawing is much changed between revisions of the car `DRW_NUM` identifies the number of drawing.

+Consider the code 10222/01
+- 102 - The group code indicating 'Fuel end exhaust systems'
+- 22 - The sub-group code indicating 'Accelerator control linkage'
+- 00 - The sub-sub-group code indicating the sub group for the 'M1' engine

+Within a drawing there will be a list of parts.
+For some parts there is a further diagram breaking down that part further.
+Thes efurther breakdowns are known as `CLICHES` in the database.
+A cliche may well be shared between different vehicles and so is known by the part number it expands.

+As well as parts a drawing may also include `KIT`s these are where a set of parts are available to buy together.
+You will see this most often for brake service kits.

 ## Releases